eighttrigrams/hq-documentation/recipes/vscode-project-folders.md

 Note that Claude native plugin takes first directory.

+## MCPs

+Note that when you launch Claude in any subdir of the basedir, and that subdir is ***not a Git repository***, the MCP configuration is shared between the basedir and that subdirectory.
+That is, any MCP that is added (via `claude mcp add`) to either is shown in the other.
+To specify the availability of an MCP, say only for the subdir, configuring it via an `.mcp.json` is necessary.

 ## Clojure-LSP automatically set on

 It is important for some reason that Clojure LSP via Calva detects `frontend` here